 What was your biggest obstacle and failure in going from idea to business?

 I come from a family of entrepreneurs and learned to balance a business checkbook at the age of 13.
 You’d think that would’ve insulated me from some of the normal hiccups in starting a business.
 But nope, my biggest obstacle was myself in a lot of ways.
 I spent my first six months of planning overworking myself almost to the point of burnout.
 There was always SOMETHING to do.
 But just because I was always working didn’t mean I was always productive.
 It took some time to discern when my efforts were going to yield some results and when I was probably wasting time or needlessly worrying.
 There’s still a lot of trial and error going on in this area, but I have managed to achieve more balance and use my time more effectively.
 I like this idea of being a human being rather than a “human doing.”
 And it’s important for me to build in space to do more creative thinking.
+Of course, one of the major stepping stones was finding premises to operate out of and set up the building accordingly.
+One thing I was really concerned about in this regard was how secure it was as I want somewhere that people can work without fear for their security and that customers can have confidence in knowing that the business values itself enough to take security seriously.
+With this being the case, we did not hesitate to install a security alarm system to ensure that we were protected against criminals trying their luck out of hours.

 A lot of people define success, especially in business, by profits and growth rates.
 For me, I want to get to a place where I’m giving back at least 20% of my time doing pro-bono work serving my local community.
 That includes providing more free public talks and free one-on-one coaching with those who need it most.
 I want to work toward being my best self personally and professionally, just as I help coach my clients to be their best selves.